Posts

 Image

-Welcome to The Orchards From 1968 to 1972, a quiet walnut orchard in south San Ramon transformed into a bold showcase of suburban innovation.
+From 1968 to 1972, a quiet walnut orchard in south San Ramon transformed into a bold showcase of suburban innovation.
 Developer Tom Gentry didn’t just build houses—he crafted experiences, blending old-world charm with forward-thinking features that captured imaginations.
 With Spanish-inspired courtyards, Grecian-style baths, and built-in central vacuums, The Orchards wasn’t just a neighborhood—it was a glimpse into the future of California living.
-Map of the Pine Valley neighborhood in south San Ramon, with The Orchards just south of Oak Creek.
 After the conclusion of Gentry's earlier development, Oak Creek in 1968, Gentry launched The Orchards in the adjacent parcel.
 Some of his best innovations were set to be introduced.
-From a 1969 Oakland Tribune ad—a rare opportunity for the few to enjoy an orchard of mature walnut trees the homes were built between.
-The "wife-saving" central vacuum In a time when housework was considered a cornerstone of s...
+Gentry also had the opportunity to extend his subdivision when he acquired two tracts south of his original land holdings.
+Both tracts were set in the old-growth Walnut orchard that preceded urbanization.
+The first tract, along Hillsboro Avenue, came from Volk-McLain's Country Club Park.
+The second tract, along Winthrop Avenue, came from Brown & Kauffm...

 Image